Board Bylaws, Policies & Procedures

 The Board, by passing a resolution in order to activate this policy, shall impose a summer property tax levy.
 Each summer property tax levy shall be for 50% for debt retirement and 50% for operating and non-homestead of the District's annual school property taxes, unless otherwise dictated by law.

-The School District has established this meal charge policy for children who are eligible for reduced-price or full-price meal benefits, but have insufficient funds to pay for school meals.
-This policy also addresses bad debt incurred due to the School District's inability to collect unpaid meal charges from its students.
+The School District has established this meal charge and food services policy to address the provision of food services for School District students, including: students who are eligible for reduced-price or full-price meal benefits, and/or students who have insufficient funds to pay for school meals.
+This policy also addresses bad debt incurred due to the School District's inability to collect unpaid meal charges from its parents and students.

 5000.11 Online Fundraising